smallbasic/smallbasic.github.io/_build/reference/561-data-lbound.markdown

 > lb = LBOUND (array [, dim])

-Returns the lower bound `lb` of an array `array`. `dim` can be used to specifiy, at which dimension the lower bound should be returned if `array` is a multi-dimensional array.
+Returns the lower bound `lb` of an array `array`. `dim` can be used to specify, at which dimension the lower bound should be returned if `array` is a multi-dimensional array.
 If `dim` is not used the lower bound of the first dimension will be returned.

 See UBOUND for upper bound of an array.